 Here (and hear) is a suggestion to minimize the hash.
 Place the speaker under the front driver's seat, pointing upward.
-This tends to increase the bass response while muffling the high-frequency hash we all have to contend with.
+This tends to increase the bass response while muffling the high-frequency hash.
 Up under the dashboard pointing into the foot well works almost as good.
 Either way, you'll end up using less audio gain, which is a good thing in more ways than one!

 The audio amplifiers in modern transceivers seldom tops 3 watts, which is barely adequate especially in a noisy mobile environment.
 Fortunately, there are several companies making amplified speakers these days, including the MFJ-382 shown at right.
 It sells for under $40.
 Midland®, Cobra®, and Shakespeare® also offer amplified speakers for about the same price.

 Occasionally, you'll find old Motorola HSN1000B amplified speakers at hamfests for as little as $10.
 New ones cost about $75.
 It's amazing how good they are as long as the speaker cone hasn't deteriorated—caveat emptor.